Editable Templates editable-templates

 • A template can be made available or unavailable for certain page branches.

-For details on how a template author enables a template, see Creating Page Templates.
+For details on how a template author enables a template, see Templates to Create Pages that are Editable with the Page Editor.

 For technical details on enabling a template, see Enabling and Allowing a Template for Use in this document